McFreely/mcfreely.github.com/_posts/2013-03-14-Exploration-of-Social-Networks.md

 ### The Leeches

 The second-tier of SNs are built upon the first one.
-These are the SNs that uses you're already existing Social Graph to offer you a myriad of services or recommandations relevant to you.
+These are the SNs that uses your already existing Social Graph to offer you a myriad of services or recommandations relevant to you.
-A few of them comes to mind : Prismatic (news recommandation), Flixster (movie recommandations) [A completer]
+A few of them comes to mind : [Prismatic](http://getprismatic.com/) (news recommandation), [Flixster](http://www.flixster.com/) (movie recommandations).

 While they might offer a good service on paper, their weakness lies in their apparent force.
 They assume that my social graphs or my facebook likes are good data points for furure recommandations.